We are closely monitoring the impact of the COVID-19 pandemic in our communities. Here are the most commonly asked questions by our customers.

 - As of March 17, 2020, we closed our bank lobbies for the safety of our staff, customers, and communities.Some of our lobbies have reopened when it was safe to do so.
 However, should we be advised by health officials to close any of our lobbies, we will do so at any time in the future.

 - Our drive-thrus will remain open at this time from 8:30 am – 4:30 pm Monday – Thursday and until 5 pm on Fridays.
 They will remain open for as long as it safe for them to be open as advised by health officials.

-- We will have limited staff available in our branches to assist customers by phone.
+- If your local branch lobby is closed, we will have staff available in our branches to assist customers by phone.

-- Arrangements to safely access your safety deposit box can be made on a case by case basis by contacting your local branch.
+- If your local branch lobby is closed, arrangements to safely access your safety deposit box can be made on a case by case basis by contacting your local branch.

 Q: Is banking considered an essential service?

 Yes, the government considers banking to be an essential service that must continue to operate.

 Q: Will my debit card continue to work as it does today?

 Yes, there should not be any interruptions to the networks that process debit and credit card transactions.
 All of our vendor partners have activated business continuity plans to ensure the continuation of their services.